petalmd/petalmd.font/README.md

 brew install ttfautohint
 ```

-This project is extensively using `gulp` for generating the font, let's run it:
+This project is extensively using `gulp` for generating the font, let's install & run it:

 ```sh
 npm install -g gulp